amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 ```

-Create a WSGI file to tell Apache how to run Flask - it’s the link and entry point for our web application:
+Create a Web Server Gateway Interface (WSGI) file to tell Apache how to run Flask - it’s the link and entry point for our web application:

 ```r
 sudo nano /var/www/FlaskApps/FlaskApps.wsgi